leeping-ng/Autoscaling-CV-Inference/README.md

 <img src='images/app_engine/app_engine_instances.png'><br>
 *Google App Engine Instances*

 The screenshot above from Google App Engine's GUI shows that 13 instances have been spun up to handle the load.
 The number of requests handled vary across the board - it is likely that the instances which have handled less requests were spun up later.
+Note: it is important to **wait for the instances to shut down before starting a new experiment**, so that each experiment begins with an equal number of new instances.
+For App Engine, it takes approximately 15 minutes of inactivity for the idle instances to start shutting down.

 ### Adding Initialisation Time